Netherlands–United States relations: 20th century

 Relations became tense in 1981 when United States President Ronald Reagan rejected détente and escalated the Cold War.
 Reagan deployed cruise missiles or INF (intermediate-range nuclear forces) weapons at Woensdrecht in the Netherlands to counter new Soviet missile deployments.
 A wave of protest resulted.
 In 1982 four Dutch journalists were killed by Washington-backed government forces in El Salvador.
 To calm the tensions, Washington sent a new ambassador, Paul Bremer.
 By 1985 he won Dutch approval for the INF deployment and the Dutch supported Reagan's dealings with Soviet President Mikhail Gorbachev.

+In 1982 President Ronal Reagan marked April 19, 1982 as the first Dutch-American Friendship Day.
+It commemorates two centuries of unbroken diplomatic, economic, and peaceful Dutch-American relations.

 In 1989 with tensions building in the lead up to the first Gulf War, the Netherlands joined the US led coalition against Iraq at the request of US secretary of state James Baker.

 The Netherland and United States have been both held active roles in global peacekeeping efforts in the former Yugoslavia, Afghanistan, Lebanon and Sinai Peninsula.

 Modern relations

-The countries were described by President George W. Bush as "brother nations", and by President Barack Obama as "closest friends which friendship will never die".
+The countries were described by President George W. Bush as "brother nations", and by President Barack Obama as "one of our closest and some of our oldest and most precious allies".
 Obama has also said that, "Without the Netherlands there wouldn't be a United States of America as everyone knows it now".

 The bilateral relations between the two nations are based on historical and cultural ties as well as a common dedication to individual freedom and human rights.
 The Netherlands shares with the United States a liberal economic outlook and is committed to free trade.
 The Netherlands is the third-largest direct foreign investor in the United States, and the Dutch-American trade and investment relationship is supporting close to 625,000 American jobs with Texas, California and Pennsylvania benefiting most from these economic ties.
 The United States is the third-largest direct foreign investor in the Netherlands.

 The United States and the Netherlands often have similar positions on issues and work together both bilaterally and multilaterally in such institutions as the United Nations and NATO.
 The Dutch have worked with the United States at the World Trade Organization, in the Organisation for Economic Co-operation and Development, as well as within the European Union to advance the shared US goal of a more open and market-led world economy.